Leadership Camp

 Does your child worry about a loved one’s struggles with substance use?
 Are you an individual in recovery who has children in your life?
 Would your child benefit from skills to address worries related to their loved one’s substance use?

-Camp CARE is a two-week camp for children in preschool through high school from July 17-28 (Monday-Friday) at Fountain Elementary in Roseville from 9am-3pm.
+Camp CARE is a two-week camp for children ages 6-17 from July 28-August 7 (Monday-Thursday) at Fountain Elementary in Roseville from 8:30 am-3 pm.
 Boxed lunches will be provided.

 CHILDREN WILL LEARN SKILLS TO: